 At Marymount University I have taught undergraduate and graduate courses on American religious history, race and religion in the United States, Religious Diversity in the U.S., death and religion, young adults and religion, religiously-unaffiliated Americans, sex and religion, and peace and conflict.
 I helped to create the University's new graduate certificate program in palliative care and will teach the introductory course in the program when it is launched.
 I have served in a variety of leadership roles at the University including Academic Integrity Director, Faculty Council President, and Chair of the Institutional Review Board.
 I was honored to receive a Commonwealth of Virginia Outstanding Faculty Award in 2012.
 I have been awarded three Fulbright U.S. Scholar Grants.
 In the spring of 2014, I spent 5 months in Slovenia at the University of Ljubljana guest lecturing with the Faculty of Social Sciences.
 I received a second Fulbright award to teach at the University of Szeged in Hungary, 2020-21, but all Fulbright awards were canceled due to Covid-19.
 I received a third Fulbright award to teach at Eötvös Loránd University in Budapest in the fall of 2022.

-I also serve as the director of Arlington's Coalition to Improve Advanced Care (CIAC), which was launched in April 2016.
+In addition to research, teaching, and university service, I am the Founding Director of Arlington's Coalition to Improve Advanced Care (CIAC), which was launched in April 2016.
 The mission of CIAC is to improve the quality of life for those facing advanced illness and their caregivers.
-For more information about the Coalition see our website: www.ciacarlington.org.
+For more information about CIAC see our website: www.ciacarlington.org.